Maintenance Session Tuesday 12th November

-The next scheduled maintenance session will be from 12:00 until 17:00 on Monday 13th May.
+The next scheduled maintenance session is from 12:00 until 17:00 on Tuesday 12th November.

 Questions, concerns, or problems related to Shaheen should be directed to email@example.com.
 From there your issue will be assigned to an appropriate primary contact who will track your issue to resolution.
 We may sometimes have to request items from KAUST IT or other service providers.